vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/Store-architecture/understanding-vtex-reference-architectures.md

 Also within the VTEX IO - Apps block, you will find the [VTEX App](https://developers.vtex.com/docs/vtex-io-apps), which are plug-and-play solutions developed and maintained by VTEX.

+To learn what you can accomplish with each microservice on the VTEX Platform, check out our [Composability](https://developers.vtex.com/docs/guides/composability-guide) guide.

 ### Third-Party

 Third-party systems or modules executed and maintained externally to VTEX include payment providers, data monitoring systems, and customization services.
 According to business needs, third-party systems or modules could replace a native VTEX feature or provide a completely new one.

 ![image](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/docs/guides/VTEX-Platform-Overview/Store-architecture/third-party.jpg)

+To learn how to extend the cababilites of the VTEX Platform, check out our [Extensibility](https://developers.vtex.com/docs/guides/extensibility-guide) guide.

 ### Back office